 Refined canola oil is light yellow, flavorless, and suitable for a wide range of uses.
 In cooking, it can be used for baking and frying at lower temperatures up to about 180 °C.2 Be careful not to heat refined canola oil too high.
 According to Wikipedia, canola oil has a smoke point of approximately 220 to 230 °C. If the oil smokes, it is already too hot.1

 Is canola oil suitable for frying?
 High-oleic low-linolenic canola oil contains natural colors and flavors, and is ideal for shallow frying, deep-frying, boiling, steaming, and baking at temperatures of up to approximately 210 °C.3 If canola oil is heated above its smoke point, you should throw it away as hazardous decomposition products such as trans fats, peroxides, and acrylamide begin to form at the smoke point.
 At this point, vitamin E and canola oil’s polyunsaturated fatty acids also begin to break down oxidatively and thermally.1 In general, we recommend avoiding high-heat cooking.
 Instead, try steaming your vegetables gently or eating them raw.
-A raw food diet allows you to completely avoid consuming harmful trans fats and Maillard molecules (you can read more about this, for example, in this book review).
+A raw food diet allows you to completely avoid consuming harmful trans fats and Maillard molecules.

 To make homemade mayonnaise, all ingredients need to be at room temperature.
 Mix 200 mL unsweetened, unflavored soy milk with 3 teaspoons mustard and 4 teaspoons lemon juice.
 Gradually add 250 ml cold-pressed canola oil, mixing constantly until it develops a creamy, firm consistency.
 Season the mayonnaise to taste with salt, pepper, agave syrup, and vinegar.